tuankiet2640/rag-service/docs/API_DOCUMENTATION.md

 ---

 ## Security Notes
-- API keys and sensitive config must be stored in `.env` files, not in the database.
+- API keys and sensitive config  stored in `.env` file.
 - Use HTTPS and secure token storage in production.

 ---